ReFRAME or Remain: Unsupervised Lexical Semantic Change Detection with Frame Semantics: Acknowledgments

 \section{Acknowledgments}

-All ideas and core content were developed by the authors then later polished and optimised using ChatGPT.
+All ideas and core content were developed by the authors then later polished and optimised using ChatGPT and Gemini.
 We reviewed all AI-generated content thoroughly and take full responsibility for its accuracy.

+This project has received funding from the European Union’s Horizon Europe programme for research and innovation under MSCA Doctoral Networks 2022, Grant Agreement No. 101120349 and Grant Agreement No. 101119511.

+We would like to thank the anonymous reviewers for their detailed and informative comments and suggestions.